 If you have a listing you’d like posted to this page, please contact Senior Administrator Ada Simari at asimari@jhu.edu.

-Applicants must hold a Ph.D. in an engineering or related field and will be expected to establish an independent, multidisciplinary, and internationally recognized research program.
+Applicants must hold a Ph.D. in an engineering or closely related field and will be expected to establish an independent, multidisciplinary, and internationally recognized research program.
 We seek a colleague who has a strong commitment to teaching and mentoring at the undergraduate and graduate levels and who will contribute to our community by embracing excellence, diversity and inclusion.
 We strongly encourage applications from women and members of groups traditionally underrepresented in engineering.

 The Whiting School of Engineering and the Department of Mechanical Engineering are committed to building a diverse educational environment.
 The University is an Affirmative Action/Equal Opportunity Employer of women, minorities, protected veterans and individuals with disabilities and encourages applications from these and other protected group members.
 Consistent with the University’s goals of achieving excellence in all areas, we will assess the comprehensive qualifications of each applicant.